Your House Lift Price Questions Answered

 Despite the lack of consensus, one thing is for certain: the cost to lift a house and build on an existing property is reasonable compared to the price of buying a new home.

 Unsure whether or not a house lift is the right solution for your home?
-At LIDA Homes, our team of award-winning experts has been lifting homes and building gorgeous house additions in the Victoria area since 1998.
+At LIDA Construction, our team of award-winning experts has been lifting homes and building gorgeous house additions in the Victoria area since 1998.

 We pride ourselves in our ability to help homeowners get the most value out of their home.
 If you have any further questions about the cost to lift a house or want a more accurate estimate, contact us today.